-· the audit and risk committee,

-- · the cybersecurity and technology committee, - · the nominating, governance and corporate sustainability committee, and - · the talent, compensation and culture committee,
+- · the audit and risk committee, - · the cybersecurity and technology committee, - · the nominating, governance and corporate sustainability committee, and - · the talent, compensation and culture committee.

 The composition and responsibilities of each of the committees of our board of directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
+Each committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and NASDAQ listing requirements.
+A copy of the charter of each committee is available in the Corporate Governance section of our Investor Relations webpage: ir.healthequity.com.